Juan Manuel Lebrón: Career

-Juan Manuel Lebrón Román began his show business career as a youngster, then when he became a singer at the Sexteto Ritmico group.
+Juan Manuel Lebrón began his show business career as a youngster, then when he became a singer at the Sexteto Ritmico group.
 Not long after, Lebrón became the lead singer of Orquesta Sensacional, a popular salsa orchestra of the era.
+Lebrón began his comedy career in Tommy Muñiz's Desafiando a los Genios.
+For two months, he had traveled to WAPA-TV requesting a job, in the process displaying his routine.
+Eventually, while José Miguel Agrelot was absent, Shorty Castro suggested that they use Lebrón as a replacement.
+He appeared as Pululita Verdejo in the nighttime slot, winning the favor of Tommy Muñiz with his performance.

 In 1976, Lebrón made his debut as an actor, when he was hired to play "JuanMa" in channel 2's comedy show, "En Casa de JuanMa y Wiwi" ("At JuanMa and Wiwi's Home").
 Lebron acted alongside Awilda Carbia, who played "JuanMa"'s wife "Wiwi".
 The pair became one of Puerto Rico's most popular television couples in history, and their show lasted fourteen years on Puerto Rican television.
 In 1978, Lebrón was recognized with the Diplo comedian of the year award, an award given to Puerto Rican comedy actors.
 By 1980, he had been recognized by the Puerto Rican Junior Commerce Chamber as one of the "top ten Puerto Rican youngsters".

 Having already participated in his first album (as a member of Orquesta Sensacional), Lebron in 1982 released a single.
 "Amores sin Sentido" ("Pointless Loves"), which became a chart topper in Puerto Rico.
 By then, he formed part, alongside Lourdes Chacon, Otilio Warrington, Shorty Castro and Adrián García, among others, of another comedy show, "Los Kakukomicos" ("The Telemundo Comedians").
 In "Los Kakukomicos", Lebrón formed part of a mock music group that satirized Menudo, a well known boy band of the era.
 He and Warrington also became popular as a comic duo as time went by.

 Lebrón represented Puerto Rico at the OTI Festival 1985, with the song "Represento", a major hit song that was written by Lou Briel.

 In 1986, Lebrón was awarded the "Buho de Oro" trophy in Panama as a popular entertainer in that Central American country, where he earned a golden album that same year, for the sales produced by his album, "Represento".